adrienmillot/holberton_portfolio/README.md

 **option** : Ruby

-> Ruby concerns a smaller population of developper than python and has a lesser range of libraries.
+> Ruby concerns a smaller population of developer than python and has a lesser range of libraries.
 Python supporting multiple inheritance is one of the main characteristics we are searching for, and the use of dictionnary type in python is quite a bonus for JSON data format.

 ### [![](https://img.shields.io/badge/flask-informational?style=flat&logo=flask&logoColor=white)](https://flask.palletsprojects.com/en/2.0.x/)